DoubleVerify (DV)

 5. Revenue Growth

 A company’s long-term sales performance can indicate its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Luckily, DoubleVerify’s sales grew at an impressive 26.9% compounded annual growth rate over the last five years.
-Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, DoubleVerify’s sales grew at a solid 25.1% compounded annual growth rate over the last five years.
+Its growth beat the average software company and shows its offerings resonate with customers.

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-DoubleVerify’s annualized revenue growth of 17.2% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
+DoubleVerify’s recent performance shows its demand has slowed as its annualized revenue growth of 14.3% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.
+DoubleVerify Year-On-Year Revenue Growth

-This quarter, DoubleVerify’s revenue grew by 11.2% year on year to $188.6 million but fell short of Wall Street’s estimates.
-Company management is currently guiding for a 9.6% year-on-year increase in sales next quarter.
+This quarter, DoubleVerify’s revenue grew by 7.9% year on year to $205.6 million, missing Wall Street’s estimates.
+Company management is currently guiding for a 9.1% year-on-year increase in sales next quarter.

 Looking further ahead, sell-side analysts expect revenue to grow 10.5% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and suggests its products and services will see some demand headwinds.
-At least the company is tracking well in other measures of financial health.
+This projection is underwhelming and indicates its products and services will face some demand challenges.

 6. Customer Acquisition Efficiency